The first musical rehearsal – the moment of truth – who is prepared and how?

 With the occupation of these questions, the preparation time becomes more entertaining, and before you know it, the role is in your head.

-Diction (in Italian the double consonants are not an option but part of the language, even the non-double consonants).
+Diction (in Italian, the double consonants are not an option but part of the language, even the non-double consonants).

 Learning with Youtube?

-It makes sense to listen to a good version of the role as interpreted by other colleagues at the beginning of the preparation to know how the orchestra sounds.
+It makes sense to listen to a good version of the role interpreted by other colleagues at the beginning of the preparation to know how the orchestra sounds.

 Your piano score

-After at most 3 productions with the same piece, hardly anything was recognisable in my piano reductions.
+After at most three productions with the same piece, hardly anything was recognisable in my piano reductions.
 Later, I disciplined myself and painted less.
 In the orchestra rehearsal phase, I started working with post-its: